recallnet/recall-loader-cli/README.md

 ```

-Uses the `HOKU_NETWORK` and `HOKU_PRIVATE_KEY` variables if nothing passed to the cli.
+Uses the `RECALL_NETWORK` and `RECALL_PRIVATE_KEY` variables if nothing passed to the cli.
 Will create a new bucket if none is specified.

 ### Examples